 In this article, Black (e.g., African Americans), Indigenous (e.g., Native Americans), and Persons of Color (e.g., Hispanic/Latinx Americans) are referred to collectively using the abbreviation BIPOC, not by using the term "underrepresented minorities" or the abbreviation "URM" for the reasons so eloquently described by Tiffani Williams in her ACM blog piece "'Underrepresented Minority' Considered Harmful, Racist Language", and also presented in her talk "Language Matters: Abolishing the Harmful and Racist Label 'Underrepresented Minority'."

 ACM A.M.
-Turing Award laureates John Hennessey and David Patterson will participate in a panel on "Valuing Diversity, Equity, and Inclusion in Our Computing Community" being held as a joint session of several co-located virtual conferences on March 3 from 1:30 to 3:00 PM EST. ACM Fellow Timothy Pinkston organized and will moderate the panel, which also includes ACM Diversity and Inclusion Council Co-Chair Natalie Enright Jerger, ACM Fellow Margaret Martonosi, NVIDA Cheif Scientist Bill Dally and Facebook's Kim Hazelwood.
-The panel session is free and open to the public by registering here.
+Turing Award laureates John Hennessey and David Patterson participated in a panel on "Valuing Diversity, Equity, and Inclusion in Our Computing Community" held as a joint session of several co-located virtual conferences on March 3.
+ACM Fellow Timothy Pinkston organized and moderated the panel, which also included ACM Diversity and Inclusion Council Co-chair Natalie Enright Jerger, ACM Fellow Margaret Martonosi, NVIDIA Chief Scientist Bill Dally and Facebook's Kim Hazelwood.
+Watch a recording of the session and read a recap in CACM.